jwheatonumich/stinger-stories/about.markdown

 ---

-<i>Stinger Stories</i> is a weekly magazine of and about speculative fiction.
+<i>Stinger Stories</i> is a weekly magazine of and about short, unusual bits of fiction.

-We publish fiction, poetry, and prose.
-Our magazine focuses on small works of fiction.
-Stories should be 300 words or fewer.
+Our magazine focuses stories with 300 or fewer words.
+We sometimes make an exception for longer works or poetry that are well written and thematically relevant.

-Our definition of speculative fiction includes science fiction, fantasy, horror, slipstream, and all other flavors of fantastika.
+We publish works that are out of the ordinary, either in topic or in form.
+This includes science fiction, fantasy, horror, slipstream, and all other flavors of fantastika.
+We also publish experimantal works of any genre.